harriott/FM-gsUntr-unix/README.md

 I call it like this `$HOME/gsUntr-unix.sh` - accessible from any Git Bash.

 ### Requirements
 Windows 7 at least, with Git Bash.
-(Probably work in GNU/Linux too.)
+(But probably works with any combination of Git & Bash.)

 ### What's caught
 With this kind of output: